RachWalm/spelling-game/README.md

 ## Responsive

 The google chrome responsive viewer was used to gain images of the front page efficiently, but on game initiation this got stuck in an infinite loop.
-Also it would not be realistic to do each word of game play in this section so the first page will have many examples then a few words and sizes will be picked for the remaining pages.
+Also it would not be realistic to do each word of game play in this section so the first page will be the examples.
+The media queries lead to a responsive game.

 ### Landing